paul-hammant/tbd/content/vcs-choices/index.md

 ### Vanilla Perforce

 Perforce is a closed-source, industrial strength VCS.
-Pixar store everything needed to make a movie in it, and Addidas store all their designs in it.
+Pixar stores everything needed to make a movie in it, and Adidas store all their designs in it.
 Until 2012, Google had their Trunk and many tens of terabytes of history in it.
 They moved off it to an in-house solution as they outgrew it.
 Perforce is peculiar in that its 'p4d' (a single server-side executable binary file) is the whole server and does not need to be installed - just executed.